craterdog/go-collection-framework/CONVENTIONS.md

 }

 // This interface defines the methods supported by all associative collections
-// whose items consist of key-value pair associations. type Associative[K any, V any] interface {
+// whose values consist of key-value pair associations. type Associative[K any, V any] interface {
 	AddAssociation(association AssociationLike[K, V])
 	AddAssociations(associations []AssociationLike[K, V])